DarkDevRBLX/TextPYOS/README.md

 Any created versions will be uploaded.
 All of the uploaded versions can be found under "Python Source" to make it more organized.

-A community branch is still in the works.

 ## License

 TextPYOS is open-source, under the MIT license.